wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.1.19 =
+*   Fixed: Slides are now always floated, despite any parent CSS settings.
+*   Fixed: Slideshow settings will no longer cloud any other posts with their post-meta.
+*   PHP snippet will now only be shown when the current user can edit themes.
+*   Videos in the slideshow will from now on depend on Wordpress' swfobject.js file.
+*   Changed slideshow's script namespace from 'slideshow_script' to 'slideshow-jquery-image-gallery-script'.
+*   Untitled slideshows in the widget form will now display as 'Untitled slideshow', instead of an empty field.

 = 2.1.18 =
 *   Text slide descriptions are now displayed in text areas, making editing of long descriptions more convenient.